Hale Street

 2023

 In January 2023 the City issued a Request for Proposals to consulting firms for Planning and Conceptual Design for the “Hale Street Complete Streets Project”.
-Several consultant teams submitted proposals, which have been reviewed and evaluated by City staff.
-However, the City administration has determined that other capital projects have priority at this time.
+Several consultant teams submitted proposals, which were reviewed and evaluated by City staff.
+However, the City administration decided not to proceed with the project at that time, having determined that other capital projects had priority.

 Resources